-These are given when appropriate.
+These are covered when appropriate.
 A client must have a current prescription from a physician for the immunization.
-Immunizations covered are those that MCHD is able to administer in its offices.
 In the event an immunization is prescribed that MCHD is unable to administer, the immunization must be pre-authorized by MCHD staff.